-Since the majority of the focus in the area of Recommender Systems has been on the improvement of accuracy of the recommendations generated by the Recommender System, there is a lack of focus on a modelling approach for the Recommender Systems which takes care of the aspect of upsetting the user by not having sufficient knowledge of the user’s context and not taking enough measures to take into account the privacy of the users.
-A novel modeling for the Recommender Systems would make things much easier for domain experts to study and extend the research in the area of risk aware and privacy preserving Recommender Systems and thereby resulting in better design of such systems.
+Since a major focus in the area of RSs has been the improvement of the accuracy of the recommendations generated by the Recommender System, there is a lack of a modelling approach for the RSs that takes into account both sufficient knowledge of the user’s context and the privacy of the users.
+A novel model of RSs involving both contextual risk and privacy would make things much easier for domain experts to study and advance research in the area of risk- aware and privacy-preserving RSs, thereby contributing with methods that can produce more detailed designs of such systems.

-In the past few decades collaboration of multiple teams for a large software project has become a usual path for developing large scale software [15].
-In spite of adoption of collaborative software development there is a scope of a lot of improvement to be done between what is needed and what has been provided today and because the software development landscape is changing rapidly.
-Multi-Agent software development is being utilized as a way to develop software by working on different aspect of a software system as separate agents, working in coherence to achieve the objective of the system.
-But a multi-agent approach to risk-aware and privacy protection is much scarce [18].
+In the past few decades, collaboration of multiple teams in a large software project has become a usual path for developing large-scale software [15].
+In spite of increasing adoption of collaborative software development, there is scope for a lot of improvements to fill the gap between what is needed and what has been provided today as the software development landscape changes rapidly.
+Multi-agent software development has emerged as a way to develop software by considering the different aspects of a software system as separate agents that working in coherence to achieve the overall goal of the system.
+However, although the area of multi-agent systems has experienced much growth in the last decade, there is still a need for multi-agent approaches that supports both context-aware and privacy-preserving mechanism [18].

-Since, most of the current research is focused on evaluating Recommender System in terms of the accuracy of the results produced by such systems.
-There needs to be a discussion on a unifying universal a way to evaluate a model of a Recommender System, not just on the accuracy of the underlying algorithm but also on the features it contains to enhance the user experience such as user’s intention, context and also the privacy of the data that is used to produce recommendations.